Loudon Love

-Loudon Love (born Loudon Love Vollbrecht on April 21, 1998) is an American professional basketball player who last played for the Texas Legends of the NBA G League.
+Loudon Love (born Loudon Love Vollbrecht on April 21, 1998) is an American professional basketball player for the Raptors 905 of the NBA G League.
 He played college basketball for the Wright State Raiders.

-Early life and high school career
+Early life

 Love's parents got divorced when he was in middle school and he moved from Vermont to Illinois with his mother, Laura Love.
 Love attended Geneva Community High School, where he competed in basketball and football.
 As a junior, he averaged 11 points and 6.8 rebounds per game for a 30-win team.
 Love played offensive tackle on the gridiron and received a scholarship offer from Illinois.
 In November 2015, Love was injured during the last play of Geneva's 41-22 Class 7A playoff loss to Bradley-Bourbonnais Community High School.
 An MRI revealed he tore his ACL, forcing him to miss his senior year in basketball.
 After receiving basketball offers from Northern Illinois, Western Illinois, Northern Kentucky, UMBC, and UMass Lowell, he committed to play under coach Scott Nagy at South Dakota State, and followed him to Wright State when he received the coaching job there.
 He legally changed his last name from Vollbrecht to Love, his mother's last name, in honor of her sacrifices growing up.